 For scheduling pins to Pinterest: Tailwind (This link will get you a free month trial!)

 - For a long time, I ignored Pinterest as a way to promote my blog, to my cost.
 Once I wised up a bit, I realized that I really didn’t have the time or energy (or desire) to be getting onto Pinterest multiple times a day to pin in order to try and grow my blog’s following.
 So I tried Tailwind for a month and totally fell in love with it.
 Basically, it’s a way of scheduling out pins in advance so that you can just do a batch at a time and then forget about it (but still have those pins go live at the optimal time for views and repins).
-Tailwind also recently struck a deal with Instagram where you can now start scheduling IG posts too (though I haven’t been able to try that one yet, as I don’t own a smartphone and have to update my Instagram through a special computer app called Gramblr).
+Tailwind also recently struck a deal with Instagram where you can now start scheduling IG posts too though I haven’t tried that out yet because I’m notoriously terrible at Instagram.

 For creating downloadable photo galleries: SmugMug

 - For the longest time, I did the old school thing of burning all the images I wanted to give my photography clients onto a c.d., but when I realized there was a better, easier way (that had no limit on how many full resolution pictures I could give someone to download), I jumped on it.
 You can also upgrade your plan through them in order to sell prints of your images through their site, but I haven’t done that yet.